-Educational approach supported Advantages Disadvantages Points to note Examples 1 Insert ' #' and an identifying word at - People can easily observe - # thread conversations need - Certain times of the day, t the beginning of a message to develop a anonymously ('lurk') in to be well publicised or they such as early in the morning, 0 conversation thread around key issues, such Twitter, which is a valid way may attract little activity. may attract little activity. during commuting hours and ບັ as a seminar or an important news item-this to learn, even if they are at lunchtime, are more popular 0 can work well if the conversation is advertised reluctant to participate via for viewing Twitter so schedule in advance and a time limit is set for the an online identity. volir posts for these times 0 conversation (such as one hour). - Mobile apps make Twitter I Display a Twitter feed (using #) in a live event feeds easy to monitor, and t to encourage text contributions around the enable organisational staff S subject matter (remembering all messages are to respond quickly or make public). tweets wherever they are. ~ Social support I Tweet photos from events and encourage .= informal messages in a # conversation to S stimulate personal involvement.
-0 One-to-one contact I Send personal messages through Twitter (delivered via email) to Twitter members in the C community of interest.
+Educational approach supported Advantages Disadvantages Points to note Examples Insert '#' and an identifying word at - People can easily observe - # thread conversations need - Certain times of the day, the beginning of a message to develop a anonymously ('lurk') in to be well publicised or they such as early in the morning, conversation thread around key issues, such Twitter, which is a valid way is a valid way may attract little activity. during commuting hours and as a seminar or an important news item-this to learn, even if they are at lunchtime, are more popular can work well if the conversation is advertised reluctant to participate via for viewing Twitter, so schedule in advance and a time limit is set for the an online identity. volir posts for these times conversation (such as one hour). - Mobile apps make Twitter - Display a Twitter feed (using #) in a live event feeds easy to monitor, and to encourage text contributions around the enable organisational staff subject matter (remembering all messages are to respond quickly or make public). tweets wherever they are.
+Social support Tweet photos from events and encourage informal messages in a # conversation to stimulate personal involvement.
+One-to-one contact Send personal messages through Twitter (delivered via email) to Twitter members in the community of interest.

-Educational approach supported Advantages Disadvantages Points to note Examples LinkedIn Provide information / support and build - Linkedln's small The target audience needs - As with Twitter, the Victoria Legal Aid communities of interest bandwidth requirement to have ready access to a effectiveness of a LinkedIn - In-house counsel - Gather connections with target audience makes it easy to access computer or smartphone. presence depends on the use LinkedIn for members and use notifications to connections on poor internet / mobile - LinkedIn is often seen as a number and 'quality' of information sharing (which are distributed via email) to publicise networks. job-searching channel rather connections a person / as well as professional events. - A reasonably wide than an education space. organisation has, and how development and Learnina conversations audience is already regularly the person / networking available in this channel. organisation initiates content. - Jet up timedin public of private groups for - Free publicity to a large (Quality in this sense implies notential audience is their relevance for helping the share items of interest and links, and have person / organisation achieve threaded discussions. available. their goals of heing seen heard - Public and private groups social support and respected by their target - Send private messages of congratulation are supported. audience.) when you are notified of achievements by members of LinkedIn groups. - Use private groups to support threaded discussions.
+Educational approach supported Advantages Disagvantages Points to note examples LinkedIn 118 Provide information / support and build - LinkedIn's small The target audience needs - As with Twitter, the Victoria Legal Aid communities of interest bandwidth requirement to have ready access to a effectiveness of a LinkedIn - In-house counsel - Gather connections with target audience makes it easy to access computer or smartphone. presence depends on the use LinkedIn for members and use notifications to connections on poor internet / mobile - LinkedIn is often seen as a number and 'quality' of information sharing (which are distributed via email) to publicise networks. job-searching channel rather connections a person / as well as professional events. - A reasonably wide than an education space. organisation has, and how development and Learnina conversations audience is already regularly the person / networking tot automa of chira alphabat and to the available in this channel. organisation initiates content. regional or interest groups and use them to - Free publicity to a large (Quality in this sense implies regional of interest groups, and use them to notential audience is their relevance for helping the snare items of interest and links, and have person / organisation achieve threaded discussions. avallable. their goals of being seen, heard Social support Public and private groups and respected by their target Send private messages of congratulation are supported. audience.) when you are notified of achievements by members of LinkedIn groups.
+Use private groups to support threaded discussions.
 One-to-one contact - Send personal messages through LinkedIn (delivered via email) to members of the community of interest.